AlaSQL/alasql/README.md

 ### Known Bugs and Limitations

 1. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
-2. AVG() aggregator does not work yet.
-3. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because Alasql started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
+2. Limited functionality for transactions (supports only for localStorage) - Sorry, transactions are limited, because Alasql started to use more complex approach for PRIMARY KEYS / FOREIGN KEYS.
 Transactions will be fully turned on again in one of the future version.

 Probably, there are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
 Thank you!